asongtoruin/trash-dungeon/content/sessions/Session-2.md

 - Norah takes the dagger, and gets to work
 - Yllwalyn: "I'm sorry!".
 The half-orc's shoulders shake as she laughs.
 - Percivous: "I'm new to this area.
 What's the safety of this town like, is it a well-kept town?
 Do people bother you?"
 - Norah: "You'd be hard-pressed to find trouble at a shop full of weapons!
-There is trouble in every city, particularly in the southern district and somewhat in the east.
+There is trouble in every city, particularly in the southern district and somewhat in the east here.
 It's a city with a lot of issues, but unless you're wearing gold you won't find much out and out danger"
 - Yllwalyn: "And what about the school of arcane?"
 - Norah: "Its presence in the capital gives it a lot of prestige, as does the sheer scale of the school.
 How long have you been in the city?"
 - Percivous: "A couple of days."